Canon SX410 vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX410 does not provide wifi capability.

-Both the SX410 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the SX410 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The SX410 was replaced by the Canon SX420, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX410 and A6300 can be found, respectively, in the Canon SX410 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX410 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.